 You don’t have any time to lose when your tooth has been injured, knocked out, or is otherwise in severe pain.
-Luckily, at Jewel Lake Dental in Barton City, you’ll have a team of experts and specialists who are equipped to deal with various dental issues.
+Luckily, at Healthy Smiles Dental Care of Barton City, you’ll have a team of experts and specialists who are equipped to deal with various dental issues.
 Once you walk through our front doors, you can be sure that you’ll be greeted by a team that cares about finding you relief as quickly as possible.
 Call us immediately if you need dental care as soon as possible for emergency dentistry in Barton City, MI.

 When patients call us for a dental emergency, we know that that could mean several different things.
 There is no catch-all definition for dental emergencies.
 They do, however, tend to fall under two broad categories: those that result from poor dental hygiene habits and those that were caused by sudden accidents or injuries.
 Please let us know exactly what happened and what you’re experiencing so that we can give you the best possible advice over the phone.
 The following tips can help you take control of some of the most common dental emergencies.

 Before you call, see if the pain goes away after you floss and rinse to get rid of any pieces of food that might have become stuck in your teeth.
 If the toothache persists, you can use over-the-counter painkillers to stay comfortable.
 Keep in mind that you may need to have a root canal done to save the tooth depending on the source of the pain.